MRiches2/MRiches2/README.md

 - 👋 Hi, I’m @MRiches2
-- 👀 I’m interested in frontend
+- 👀 I am a frontend developer in training